Last modified: February 12, 2020 | Previous Versions

 3. Payment Terms.

 3.1 Payment.
-Customer will pay all Fees for Services ordered under this Agreement.
+Customer will pay all Fees for Services ordered under the Agreement.
 Google will invoice Customer for the Fees.
 Customer will pay all invoiced amounts by the Payment Due Date.
-All payments are due in the currency stated in the invoice.
-Wire transfer payments must include the bank information stated in the invoice.
+All payments are due in the currency described in the invoice.
+Wire transfer payments will include the bank information described in the invoice.
 Fees for some Services may be non-cancellable, as specified on an Order Form.

 3.2 Taxes.
 Google will itemize any invoiced Taxes.
 Customer will pay invoiced Taxes unless Customer provides a valid tax exemption certificate.
 Customer may withhold Taxes if Customer provides a valid receipt evidencing the taxes withheld.